 South Seattle College Arboretum, 6000 16th Avenue SW, Seattle, WA 98106.
 The SCC Arboretum borders the Seattle Chinese Garden.
 Established in 1978 for Landscape Horticulture Program college students to serve as their living laboratory.
 The 5-acre site is located at the north end of campus on a bluff over looking the downtown Seattle, Elliott Bay and the West Duwamish Greenbelt.
 As part of their studies, students designed and built the Arboretum.
 It is used as a laboratory for courses in plant identification, arboriculture, pruning, irrigation, garden renovation, plant problem diagnostics, landscape management and landscape construction courses.
 The Arboretum is also used as an outdoor classroom by professional horticulturists, hobby gardeners and other college programs.
 Download guides on their website for free self-guided walking tours.
 The arboretum is open daily from dawn to dusk.
 Free admission.

-(Currently CLOSED) Volunteer Park Conservatory in Volunteer Park, 1400 E Galer St, Seattle, WA 98112.
+Volunteer Park Conservatory in Volunteer Park, 1400 E Galer St, Seattle, WA 98112.
 The indoor botanical garden features a world-class collection housed in a century-old structure which stands as a reminder of a bygone Victorian age.
-The plant collection includes: bromeliads, palms, ferns, cacti, and rotating seasonal displays.
+The plant collection includes bromeliads, palms, ferns, cacti, and rotating seasonal displays.
 The Conservatory has an entrance fee.

 Washington Park Arboretum, 2300 Arboretum Drive E, Seattle, WA 98112.
-Part of UW Botanic Gardens encompasses two sites: Washington Park Arboretum and the Center for Urban Horticulture.
+UW Botanic Gardens encompasses The Center for Urban Horticulture (CUH)—described above—and Washington Park Arboretum.
 The Arboretum, located on the south side of Union Bay in central Seattle, offers year-round interest along the trails that wind through 230 acres of gardens, natural areas, and wetlands.
 It’s an ideal place for a short or long walk, a brisk, birdwatching, photography, or exploring nature in a tranquil and beautiful setting.
+Self-guided tour maps are available at the visitor center.
 Near the visitor center are the volunteer-operated Plant Donations Nursery and Pat Calvert Greenhouse.
-Visitors are welcome to browse the plants selections and purchase plants at the Arboretum Shop during normal operating hours.
-The Nursery and Greenhouse offer popular and unusual plants at great values, including young trees, shrubs, perennials, and bonsai starts grown from seeds or cuttings taken primarily from the Arboretum collection plants.
+Visitors are welcome to browse the plants selections and purchase plants at the Arboretum Shop during business hours.
 The Foundation also hosts several plant sales and garden shows throughout the year.
 All sales support maintenance and programs at the Washington Park Arboretum.
 The arboretum is open daily from dawn to dusk.
 Free admission.

 Washington Park Arboretum tours and plant sales